slaclab/flask_authnz/README.md

 - The application will load and cache the privileges -> role mapping on startup.
 - When an authorization request is made, we get a set of roles for the user and a set of roles that contain this privilege.
 The user is authorized if the intersection of these two sets is non-empty.

+#### Configuring and testing LDAP
+LDAP software typically have numerous configuration options; listing all of these is beyond the scope of this document.
+Thankfully, OpenLDAP's `ldapsearch`, in recent versions of Linux, supports separation of the LDAP configuration from client applications.
+In most Linuxes, OpenLDAP clients are configured using `/etc/openldap/ldap.conf`.
+The most common configuration options are the `URI` and `BASE`.
+In many cases, `TLS_REQCERT` is set to `never`.
+LDAP configuration can be tested outside of the application using `ldapsearch`.
+This module uses `ldapsearch -x` to determine users, groups and group memberships.
+To use a command other than `ldapsearch -x`, set the environment variable, FLASK_AUTHNZ_LDAPSEARCH_COMMAND.
+Test the various queries outside the app using LDAP queries like `ldapsearch -x "(uid=john*)" uid cn gecos`.

 #### Running the tests.
 To run the unittests, use `python -m unittests.runTests` from the root folder.